 A piezo can work very well for ukelele basses and I’ve happily played all my UBasses since day one getting a great sound.
 The biggest issue is getting an even volume across all strings.
 Still, I haven’t seen this as a big problem.
 If, for example, my e-sting has been lower in volume I have tried to rock it a bit at the bridge to find the sweet spot and then compensated with a playing technique where I play the e-string a bit louder than the other strings to get a good balance.

-The Phil Jones Bass Double Four Combo might be small but it is
+The Phil Jones Bass Double Four Combo might be small but it is very competent in reproducing the sweet low end of a UBass

+Having a great amp is also important.
+The amp has to be able to reproduce those low frequencies picked up by the piezo.
+Some pre-amps have the option to engage a low cut so the lowest frequencies are cut out and that can help to get a better sound.
+I have never used these live but when I record UBass (or any bass really) I always put on a low cut filter to tame the lowest frequencies.
+If you’re interested in getting to know more about how to record UBass please leave a comment below and I’ll try to write a blog post (or more) about this topic!
 As new strings have been developed more options for picking up and amplifying the UBass are now available.
 Some strings now have enough metal in them so they can be used with a magnetic mic.
 I have been experimenting a lot with this but there isn’t any commercial UBass with this option on the market yet.
 But this will hopefully change in the future.

 One goal with the UBass is to get a sound and feel similar to an upright bass.